Logo Futurismo

 Melissa Masvaleix

-Many travelers wonder what are the best beaches in the Azores.
+Many travelers wonder what the best beaches in the Azores are.
 Well, our islands are wonderful nature gems in the middle of the ocean.
-They display quite a special scenery with unique landscapes you cannot see anywhere else in the world.
+They display quite an exceptional scenery with unique landscapes that you cannot see anywhere else in the world.

-Among their magical environment, you can find amazing black-sand beaches, natural swimming pools carved by the ocean between dark lava rocks, and also tropical white sand beaches on one of the 9 islands.
+Among their magical environment, you can find amazing black-sand beaches, natural swimming pools carved by the ocean between dark lava rocks, and also tropical white sand beaches on one of the nine islands.

 In this post, we will select the best beaches and natural pools in the Azores.
 So keep reading to know where to go swimming in the beautiful Atlantic.